|

 the complete story ‘Band of Brothers’, by Stephen E. Ambrose, page 78 to 86.

-The site of the four 105mm guns
+The site of the four 105mm guns, Then and Now

-The remnants of the guns at
+The remnants of the guns at Brécourt Manor

 (foto; Wilco Gaal)

-Captain Patch with a section of the
+Raudstein en Captain Patch moved out with a section of 1st battalion 506th PIR, heading for Holdy.

-1st battalion 506th PIR headed for Holdy.
-Around 50 to 60 Germans were manning the battery.
+Around 50 to 60 Germans were here, overseeing their artillery battery.

-The captured guns at Holdy
+The guns at Holdy are taken

-A map of the two positions of
+A map with the positions of the batteries

 Another action was the attack and capture of Carentan.
 The 502nd Parachute